Master of Architecture

 Subjects and Credit Units

-The MArch is awarded upon satisfactory completion of an approved program of at least 164 units, 96 of which must be H-level subjects, and an acceptable thesis.
-Those who have not yet studied in a department of architecture must complete a program of 312 units, 96 of which must be H-level subjects, and an acceptable 24-unit thesis.
+The MArch is awarded upon satisfactory completion of an approved program of at least 164 graduate units and an acceptable thesis.
+Those who have not yet studied in a department of architecture must complete a program of 312 graduate units and an acceptable 24-unit thesis.

 Subjects required for the 3½-year program include:

 - Six architectural design studios (3 core studios and 3 option studios)

 - Geometric Disciplines and Architectural Skills I (4.105)